quantumlib/qsim/docs/choose_hw.md

     *   For circuits that contain fewer than 20 qubits, the qsimcirq translation layer performance overhead tends to dominate the runtime estimate.
 In addition to this, qsim is not optimized for small circuits
-    *   ​​The total small circuits runtime overhead for an N qubit circuit depends on the circuit depth and on N, and can be up to orders of magnitude larger than $ 2^N $.
+    *   The total small circuits runtime overhead for an N qubit circuit depends on the circuit depth and on N. The overhead can be large enough to conceal the  $ 2^N $ growth in runtime.

 ## Sample benchmarks